rueckstiess/mtools/INSTALL.md

     git clone git://github.com/rueckstiess/mtools.git

-Or download the tarball from <https://pypi.python.org/pypi/mtools> and extract it with
+Or download the tarball from <https://pypi.python.org/pypi/mtools> and extract it with:

     tar xzvf mtools-<version>.tar.gz

-Then `cd` into the mtools directory and run
+Then `cd` into the mtools directory and run:

     sudo python setup.py install